bitwuzla/bitwuzla/docs/cpp/api.rst

 The value of :code:`f` (a function term) and :code:`a` (an array term), on the other hand, cannot be represented with a simple type.
-Thus, function values are given as :cpp:enum:`bitwuzla::Kind::LAMBDA`, and array values are given as :cpp:enum:`bitwuzla::Kind::ARRAY_STORE`.
+Thus, function values are given as :cpp:enumerator:`bitwuzla::Kind::LAMBDA`, and array values are given as :cpp:enumerator:`bitwuzla::Kind::ARRAY_STORE`.
 We can retrieve an SMT-LIB2 string representation of the values via :cpp:func:`bitwuzla::Term::str()` (and :cpp:func:`bitwuzla::operator<<()`):